Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Medium Risk: Farming Volatile Assets Paired with Stablecoins

 When the automated market maker (AMM) was first introduced with Uniswap v1, tokens had to be paired with ETH.
-However, with the launch of Uniswap v2, any two tokens could be paired together, and it became apparent that tokens paired with stablecoins incurred lesser amounts of IL.
+However, with the launch of Uniswap v2, any two tokens could be paired together, and it became apparent that tokens paired with stablecoins could incur less drastic IL versus pairing with ETH.

-Nowadays, project tokens on DEXs are most commonly paired with stablecoins, and projects will bootstrap their liquidity by distributing rewards to users who pair their tokens with stablecoins.
+Nowadays, project tokens on DEXs are most commonly paired with stablecoins.
+Furthermore, projects will bootstrap their liquidity by distributing rewards to users who pair their tokens with stablecoins on a DEX.

-We have already covered this extensively, and you can find out more about yield farming volatile assets paired with stablecoins in our article “How to Start Solana Yield Farming as a Beginner.”
+Hubble's Crypto Basics series has already covered this topic extensively, and users can find out more about yield farming volatile assets paired with stablecoins in the article “How to Start Solana Yield Farming as a Beginner.”

 One thing to note about yield farming on Solana these days is that there are many opportunities to yield farm token rewards from stablecoin projects and the other projects with which they are partnered.